 Each workshop consists of 25 teaching hours (7x 2.5 ETCS), although exceptions may occur.
 However, workshop leaders usually take their task as a full-day activity and invest more time than expected.

 Each specialty seminar is coordinated by a technical director who relies on a group of teachers and specialists from all over the world.
 Specialty seminars last 35 teaching hours approximately.
 In any case, the approach is basically practical and complementary information is given digitally or on paper.

 MCH has included in some editions of its program the possibility to qualify as LEED Green Associate.

 Energy Certification Systems are the official face of sustainable design practices.
 Although it offers a reductive approach to energy and architecture through checklists —such as those provided by LEED Certification Systems— it is recommended for participants for at least two reasons:

 1, It can be helpful to find a job; 2, To be critical with certification systems, you need to know them first hand.

 There are multiple certification systems currently being used (BREEAM, Minergie, Calener, Líder, etc.).
 However, the American LEED —which stands for Leadership in Energy Environmental Design— is internationally the most well-known, which makes us chose LEED as a reference.

-The LEED seminar will be led by instructor Daniel Martín.
+The LEED seminar, led by instructor Daniel Martín.
 He is a LEED® Faculty™, being one of the 93 professionals —only two of them are based in Europe— trained by the USGB to teach their official higher level LEED workshops.

 There are planned trips in Madrid and abroad, where buildings subject of study, housing-related institutions and universities will be visited, accompanied by architects and/or experts.